BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 Interestingly, the IAS is completely separate from Princeton University.
 While there are collaborations and programs that informally link the two, and they're in the same town (the town is named Princeton), it's a completely separate institution.
 The IAS was created kind of "out of nowhere" with funding from a brother and sister—Louis Bamberger and Caroline Bamberger Fuld—who owned a department store in Newark, New Jersey.
-The store was called "Bamberger's".
+The store was called "Bamberger's."
 It sold clothes and such.<sup>14</sup>
 </p>

 <p>